CBOE expands stock-trading with deal for NSX

 While many of the plans have since fallen apart, the Deutsche Boerse-NYSE Euronext tie-up would bring three of the U.S. options venues under one roof, putting pressure on CBOE's flagship business.

-(Reporting by Jonathan Spicer; editing by Gerald E. McCormick, Tim Dobbyn and Gunna Dickson)
+(Reporting by Jonathan Spicer; editing by Gerald E. McCormick and Tim Dobbyn)